-By Dan Duncan – Pinnacle-Rarities.com ……
+By Dan Duncan – Pinnacle Rarities ……

 Three Old School Rules to Protect New Rare Coin Buyers

-Regardless, third party grading revolutionized the US coin market.
+Regardless, third-party grading revolutionized the US coin market.
 The re-branding of rare coins from collectibles to investments forever changed the rare coin landscape.
-Certification made it possible for buyers unfamiliar with rare coins to test the tangible asset markets with somewhat of a safety net and speculators flocked into the market during the late 1980’s.
+Certification made it possible for buyers unfamiliar with rare coins to test the tangible asset markets with somewhat of a safety net and speculators flocked into the market during the late 1980s.
 The result of this new wave of interest was skyrocketing prices.
 Unfortunately, it proliferated a breed of coin dealer that is soundly hated in most corners of the bourse floor – the coin doctor.

 Fast forward 30 years.

 In a protracted knee jerk reaction, we see a new re-branding unfolding.
 Much of the negative press has highlighted the subtle nature of grading.
 With the value of a single grade point often equal to thousands of dollars, the final grades are under scrutiny from even the most novice of collectors – as they should have been all along.
 Overall PCGS and NGC do an outstanding job filtering out the problem coins.
 They’ve promoted the hobby and stability of their services by increasing prescreening and expanding the indicators on the holders (plus grades, stars, and even the “genuine” designations).
 Other companies have joined in recertifying the already certified.
 But all these efforts are not without their negatives.
-The results are a less cut and dry investment vehicle, a convoluted grading scale and of course the inconsistency that is the subjective nature of numismatics.
+The results are a less cut-and-dry investment vehicle, a convoluted grading scale, and, of course, the inconsistency that is the subjective nature of numismatics.

 However, there is a silver lining.
 One thing remains constant – the coins.
 Collectors and investors need to look past the plastic and the stickers and remember what’s inside.
-The new re-branding efforts by PCGS, NGC and to some extent CAC are only the first steps.
+The new re-branding efforts by PCGS, NGC, and, to some extent, CAC, are only the first steps.
 Buyers still need to learn about what they purchase – that is by definition numismatics.
-While doctoring techniques have changed, luster, toning and strike characteristics remain constant.
+While doctoring techniques have changed, luster, toning, and strike characteristics remain constant.
 To protect yourself, three axioms come to mind here.
-They worked for collectors in the 1950’s and they still work today:
+They worked for collectors in the 1950s and they still work today:

 1. “Buy the book before the coin.”
-Learn what you buy, learn how to grade them and look at as many as you can.
+Learn what you buy, learn how to grade them, and look at as many as you can.
 Digital photography allows collectors to view hundreds of examples online, and the vast number of coin shows gives individuals many chances to view coins in hand.
 Once you have a feel for grading, you can pass your own judgment on the numbers printed on the holder.

 2. “When in doubt, pass.”
-There is no doubt that swill exists in third party holders.
+There is no doubt that swill exists in third-party holders.
 Both top services admit to that.
 They are working hard to stop the games, but ultimately you are the end user.
 If you follow this simple rule, the doctors won’t have as many outlets for sale.
 If there’s something about a coin you don’t like –pass.
 No harm done.
 Let the dealer with the sub-par examples carry them around long enough and they won’t buy them either.
 Buy what you like and nothing else!

 3. “Find a dealer you can trust.”
 Avoid closers – the coin should speak for itself, no one should have to “sell” it.
 Be sure your dealer has a return privilege.
 And more importantly, deal with sellers who buy back material they’ve sold at fair market values.
 A trustworthy dealer will help you grow within the hobby.
-There are many dealers out there, but only some who share the same passions for coins that you do.
+There are many dealers out there, but only some share the same passion for coins that you do.
 Find one that does and forget the one that is just looking to sell his latest purchase.